egorvas/eth-contract-classifier/README.md

 ## Usage

-Import the functions from the project and use them in your code: const { getErcByBytecode, getProxyAddress, getErcByAbi, getSigs, isABI } = require('eth-contract-classifier');
+Import the functions from the project and use them in your code: const { getErcByBytecode, getProxyStatus, getErcByAbi, getSigs, isABI } = require('eth-contract-classifier');

 // Use the functions let ercType = getErcByAbi(abi); let ercTypeByBytecode = getErcByBytecode(bytecode);